 Processing time is the same for all altitudes.
 35 minutes for pints and 40 minutes for quarts.

-Turn the heat down when pressure is reached and set the timer.
-Make sure the pressure stays constant during the whole processing time.
-Again, it is much easier with a Presto canner pressure regulator, the sound will just get stronger if there is too much heat, so turn it down a bit, and slower if there is not enough heat, so you can adjust the heat.
+Turn the heat down to medium at the desired pressure, then set the timer.
+Make sure the pressure remains constant throughout the entire processing time.
+Again, it is much easier with a Presto canner pressure regulator.
+The sound will just get stronger if there is too much heat, so turn it down a bit, and slower if there is not enough heat, so you can adjust the heat.

 Once the pressure is down, wait another 10 minutes before opening the lid.
-Don’t rush anything.
-After opening, wait another few minutes before removing the jars.
+Donโt rush anything.
+After opening, wait another 10 minutes before removing the jars.

 Let the jars cool on a towel, check the seals, and store them for use.